[QODBC-Desktop] QuickBooks & QODBC Reinstall/Uninstall not working

-Uninstalling and reinstalling does not help.
-The uninstall process doesn't do a clean uninstall, however, as it's possible to still access the QODBC driver from the ODBC Administrator panel.
+Uninstalling and re-installing did not help.
+The uninstall process doesn't do a clean uninstall, however, as it's possible still to access the QODBC driver from the ODBC Administrator panel.
 Please explain how to do a complete, clean uninstall so that a good reinstallation can be done.

-If that doesn't work, you can try running the "reboot.bat" file in the file in the c:\Program Files\Intuit\QuickBooks folder.
+If that doesn't work, you can try running the "reboot.bat" file in the c:\Program Files\Intuit\QuickBooks folder.
 Just locate the file in Windows Explorer and double-click on it to execute it.
-This will reset the all the QuickBooks COM objects.
+This will reset all the QuickBooks COM objects.